Xetalim/trapping_internal_tides/README.md

 - To change the bottom profile, in `cyclo.f` you must edit `pmer` (line 57) and `poos` (line 49) to define the bottom profile in respectively length and width.
 - To change $f$ you must edit `geopar.f` (line 22-23)
 - To change $N$ you must edit `thetas`.
 The values in thetas represent the potential densities (assuming a linear equation of state, where density solely depends on potential temperature), and are determined as ( $\sigma_0-1000)/1000$.
 That means that $1000*\sigma_0$ runs from 26.0 till 28.071 $\rm{kg}/{m}^3$.
 - To change the length of the run you must edit `micom.nml`.
-The 5 values are explained in `micom_ssd.f` where `micom.in` is read on line 27.
+The 5 values are explained in `micom_ssd.f` where `micom.nml` is read on line 27.
 You can search for their names to understand what they steer.
 The first 2 values refer to `day1` and `day2` and the model runs from `day1` to `day2`.

 In **tutorial 3** we ask you to configure at least 1 configuration that was **NOT** discussed in Drijfhout and Maas (2007).
 You may think of the following options: